dogweather/forkful/content/en/vba/strings/concatenating-strings.md

   \ two or more strings into a single entity.
 This is a fundamental task in programming,\u2026"
 lastmod: '2024-03-13T22:44:59.927222-06:00'
 model: gpt-4-0125-preview
-summary: "Concatenation in Visual Basic for Applications (VBA) involves joining two\
-  \ or more strings into a single entity.
-This is a fundamental task in programming,\u2026"
+summary: Concatenation in Visual Basic for Applications (VBA) involves joining two or more strings into a single entity.
 title: Concatenating strings
 weight: 3
 ---